chxw/monte/README.md

 - `pip install -r requirements.txt`
 - `flask run`
 - Open browser and enter whatever address flask gives you in `* Running on http:// .... /`
+## To do:
+- Launching and hosting website cheaply
+- AYLIEN API for sentiment analysis